E-commerce trends, statistics, and predictions for 2022

 We all know how annoying it is to wait for 10 or 15 minutes to get in touch with someone from customer support, and when you finally do get in touch, to feel disappointed by the service.
 Nevertheless, customer support is essential for a business, and its quality makes a huge difference.
 To be more precise, an excellent customer support service can generate leads and increase sales, while a poor one leads to financial losses—around $75 billion per year.
 This is where AI chatbots come into play.

 One benefit chatbots offer is speed.
-If a customer asks about a certain product, the reply will come instantly.
+The reply will come instantly if a customer asks about a certain product.
 Customers are no longer patient to wait for an email reply, and many of them avoid contacting customer support by phone.

 Chatbots can also be used on different platforms, not just on the website.
 A company can use a chatbot on an app, or on social media.
 This leads to social commerce, and I mentioned the advantages it offers.